Parent Fact Sheets

 COMMUNICATING WITH MY INFANT

 How you communicate with your infant will have an impact on how he/she develops his/her self-esteem, language, socialization, healthy relationships and the world around them.
 One of the most important things you can do as a parent is talk to the baby and listen to her.
 Have lots of positive communication and interaction on a regular basis.
+Effective communication with your baby requires communication styles and behavior that is appropriate for healthy infant development.

 CLEANING YOUR CHILD'S STUFFED ANIMALS